 The 1 Month Programme

-Every July, 12 selected participants co-direct a series of three minute documentaries with OTOXO Productions.
-Each production has the OTOXO Productions name on it and is published by Barcelona’s leading cultural magazine BCN MÉS.
+For one month each year, 15 selected participants co-direct a series of 3-5 minute documentaries with OTOXO Productions.
+These shorts are distributed to festivals & media outlets around the world, and streamed on the OTOXO platform.
 For these reasons alone we demand the highest quality of work from our participants and provide them with the highest quality of training to ensure it.

 Participants will be assessed on a continual basis, and will receive feedback on every task they do.
 At the end of their studies and production of the film, participants will receive a final written assessment and written reference from OTOXO Productions, detailing their activities and responsibilities as co-director in the production.